Submatriculation

 Students should consider carefully whether submatriculation is the best option for them, since it will involve additional course work and possibly additional tuition.

-Please note that, in addition to the general Policies Governing Submatriculation, there are additional policies specific to the Bio-Dental Submatriculation and the B.A./J.D.
+Please note that, in addition to the general Policies Governing Submatriculation, there are additional policies specific to the B.A./J.D.
 Submatriculation.

 college submatriculation form